svabensky/research/README.md

 # Academic publications

+All works are sorted by recency.

 ## Overview

 * 1 paper in an impacted journal
 * 8 papers on CORE-A/B ranked conferences
 * 3 conference posters and presentations
 * 1 software
+* 23 non-self-citations on Google Scholar, 12 on Scopus
 * Best paper award: [What Are Cybersecurity Education Papers About?
 A Systematic Literature Review of SIGCSE and ITiCSE Conferences](https://dl.acm.org/doi/10.1145/3328778.3366816)

 ## 2020